For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘When you finally realise you’re no longer confined to the earth plane, you will understand what hitherto has remained difficult for you to accept.
 Be assured we’ll work with you until you realise that the narrow little box of reality you’ve been carrying with you doesn’t have nearly enough space to contain what you will be experiencing here.’

-I found Eli’s comments somewhat presumptuous, as though he and Mo were gurus sitting on this Mountain, claiming to know more than anyone else.
+I found Eli’s comments somewhat presumptuous as if he and Mo were gurus sitting on this Mountain, claiming to know more than anyone else.
 With their peculiar, unorthodox epistemologies, these amateur philosophers seemed too sure of themselves.
 Nevertheless, I decided to hear them out a while longer.
 If nothing else, their antics would make for some amusing stories I could later tell my students.

 ‘You say my box of reality is too small.
-Well, you know something, Eli, I prefer it to be small rather than a large box stuffed full of rubbish.’
+Well, you know, Eli, I prefer it to be small rather than a large box stuffed full of rubbish.’

 ‘What we say may now sound like rubbish to you,’ Mo said.
 ‘That’s because you only engaged your mind, not your heart.
 The mind without the heart is always confused.
 It’s always been that way, so the intellect can never understand anything of lasting significance.